 Does it seem that you work extra hours while working remotely?
 It appears so.
 According to a survey from NordVPN, individuals working from home are working an additional three hours each day while working from home.
 There may be many benefits to remote working – but working more certainly isn’t one of them.

 This is part of what experts are referring to as the ‘work/life blur’.
 When you have the means and ability to be at your desk straight after breakfast and take your laptop downstairs with you after dinner, the workday extends from the usual nine-to-five to ‘always connected’ and ‘always on’.
-This leaves many working professionals feeling as though they are lost in a constant blur of work/home grey area.
+This leaves many working professionals feeling as though they are lost in a constant blur of work/home gray area.
 Although they are never entirely at work, nor fully away from it either –it’s a state that may lead to increased stress and worry.

 Clearly there are benefits to insisting on a separation between work and your personal life.
 According to research at Purdue University in the US, effectively managing work-life boundaries can “reduce role conflict and enhance the wellbeing of employees, teams, and organizations”.
 It can also reduce stress, prevent burnout, and enhance mental and physical health.